-With over 28 years’ experience of teaching in higher education, I have taught all undergraduate years from first year to final year, supervised final year research projects, taught on postgraduate courses and supervised 31 research Masters and 42 PhD students to date.
-Most of my teaching experience has been at University College Cork, however I have also lectured for a complete semester as a Visiting Professor of Biology at Colby College in the USA.
-During this time I have lectured on biology, ecology and ornithology.
-I have developed new courses for delivery in the Department of Zoology and subsequently in the School of Biological, Earth & Environmental Science at UCC.
-I have also developed taught Masters programmes and generic modules for PhD courses.
-Most recently I have led the development of a university-wide module on sustainability at UCC.
+With over 30 years’ experience of teaching in higher education, I have taught all undergraduate years from first year to final year, supervised final year research projects, taught on postgraduate courses and supervised 31 research Masters and 44 PhD students to date.
+Most of my teaching has been at University College Cork, however I have also lectured for one semester as a Visiting Professor of Biology at Colby College in the USA.
+I have lectured on biology, ecology, conservation, ornithology and ecotoxicology.
+I have developed new undergraduate courses and developed taught Masters programmes and generic modules for PhD courses and have led the development of a university-wide module on sustainability.

 johalloran (@johbees) January 26, 2016

 Research is deeply embedded in all aspects of my teaching and I continually evolved the content of courses and my style of lecturing to incorporate scientific advances, the changing expectations of students, and the developments in pedagogies and technological teaching aids.
 I use YouTube and other social media platforms in my teaching, and have produced short videos to explain certain topics, such as the one on field research at Fota Wildlfe Park which you can view here on the left.
 I encourage my students to be creative and to generate new knowledge and this has led to six research publications being derived from co-authoring undergraduate students’ final year projects.
 I received the President’s Award for Excellence in Teaching in 2000, based on my reflective teaching portfolio and evidence from student feedback.